 The general argument is that since abortion is a procedure that only women undergo, the government's decision to prohibit it, to decline to fund it, or to condition its availability on compliance with such requirements as parental notice and informed consent, is inherently discriminatory if the government does not impose those same conditions or requirements upon medical procedures that are unique to men or applicable to both men and women.
-It is also believed that sexual equality, as embodied in the ERA, would provide a stronger basis for a constitutional right to abortion than the nebulous "privacy" right of the 14th Amendment.
+It is also believed that sexual equality, as embodied in the ERA, would provide an additional argument for a constitutional right to abortion.
 Particularly at a time when Roe v.
 Wade is seen as vulnerable to being overturned (precisely because it is not grounded in the Constitution), proponents have been very clear that the ERA is needed to ensure abortion access and knock down current pro-life laws.
 For example:

-- NARAL Pro-Choice America, claims: "With its ratification, the ERA would reinforce the constitutional right to abortion by clarifying that the sexes have equal rights, which would require judges to strike down anti-abortion laws because they violate both the constitutional right to privacy and sexual equality."2 - National Women's Law Center: "[Emily] Martin [general counsel for NWLC] affirmed that abortion access is a key issue for many ERA supporters: she said adding the amendment to the constitution would enable courts to rule that restrictions on abortion 'perpetuate gender inequality."3 - NOW: "...an ERA -properly interpreted could negate the hundreds of laws that have been passed restricting access to abortion care . . . a powerful ERA should recognize and prohibit that most harmful of discriminatory actions."4
+- NARAL Pro-Choice America, claims: "With its ratification, the ERA would reinforce the constitutional right to abortion by clarifying that the sexes have equal rights, which would require judges to strike down anti-abortion laws because they violate both the constitutional right to privacy and sexual equality." - National Women's Law Center: "[Emily] Martin [general counsel for NWLC] affirmed that abortion access is a key issue for many ERA supporters: she said adding the amendment to the constitution would enable courts to rule that restrictions on abortion 'perpetuate gender inequality."
+5 - NOW: "...an ERA -properly interpreted could negate the hundreds of laws that have been passed restricting access to abortion care . . . a powerful ERA should recognize and prohibit that most harmful of discriminatory actions."
+6